Vietnam

 Train Cabin

-Metro train cabin is clean and spacious with clear indication of stations (photos below).
+Metro train cabin is clean and spacious with clear indication of station stops on its LED panels (photos below).

 Announcements are made in three languages: Mandarin (Chinese), Minnan (Hokkien) dialect and English.